justin-marian/double-pendulum/README.md

 ## Numerical aproximations

 Due to numerical approximations or errors in the simulation, there might be a small deviation in the total energy, typically within the range of **0.01 to 0.1**.
-Monitoring this deviation can help ensure the accuracy and stability of the simulation.
+Vigilantly monitoring this deviation can help ensure the accuracy and stability of the simulation.